PartlySaneStudios/partly-sane-skies/README.md

 A keybinding shortcut to open the storage menu.
 Customisable in the vanilla options' menu. (``NONE`` key by default)

+### Hoe Right Click

+A Keybinding shortcut to allow Hoe Right Click for one time or for some minutes, depending on your setting.
+Customiseable in the vanilla options' menu. (``NONE`` by default)

 ### Party All Friends

 A command to party all of your active friends.
 Using ``/fp``, it will party every online member on your friends' list.